Skip To Main Content

 Ben Hall

-Hall has enjoyed an influx of success as the Aggies head coach, surpassing 150 career wins during the 2022 season.
-In 2018, he led the Aggies to their first Mid-Eastern Athletic Conference (MEAC) tournament title, the program's first in 13 years.
+In 2018, Hall led the Aggies to their first MEAC tournament title, the program’s first in 13 years.
 Hall also led the Aggies to an NCAA tournament, as they played in the Chapel Hill Regional hosted by the University of North Carolina.

-During the 21018 season, Hall led the Aggies to a school-record 32 wins, and a school-record 16 conference wins.
-The following season, the Aggies won 29 games, marking the best two-year stretch in program history where the Aggies compiled 61 wins.
-The Aggies' 61-51 (.545) record over that span also marked the best winning percentage over two seasons in school history.
+Hall led the Aggies to a school-record 32 wins and a school-record 16 conference wins in 2018.
+The following season, the Aggies won 29 games, marking the best two-year stretch in program history, where the Aggies compiled 61 wins.
+The Aggies’ 61-51 (.545) record over that span also marked the best winning percentage over two seasons in program history.
+After orchestrating one of the best Division I improvements in the nation in 2017, going from 13 wins to a 28-25 mark overall and a 15-9 record in the MEAC.
+Hall was named MEAC Coach of the Year.
+He became the second coach in school history to win the honor, following Keith Shumate in 2002.

+Hall came to A&T after spending three seasons with the Winthrop Eagles baseball program.
+Before accepting the post at Winthrop, Hall worked at Division II Wingate for four seasons.
+He started as a graduate assistant before being promoted to assistant coach in 2010, where he worked with hitters and infielders.
 After lettering twice at Clemson University in baseball, Hall began his coaching career as an assistant student coach at Clemson.
 Hall played one season apiece at Stetson and Daytona Beach Community College before transferring to Clemson.
 At Stetson, he hit .321 and was named to the Atlantic Sun Conference all-freshman team.

 Â